gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 The animation above shows the locations in the nametable being written to on each frame.
 Each nametable entry is a single byte, which is treated as an index into the _pattern table_.
-A pattern table is a 4kb region of video memory containing 256 _patterns_.
+The pattern table is a 4kb region of video memory containing 256 _patterns_.
 A pattern is a 16 byte = 128 bit description of an 8 x 8 = 64 pixel tile, where every pair of bits determines the colour of a pixel.